labrocadabro/100devs-faq/README.md

 ## Should I check in on Twitter for classes that happened months ago?

 Yes.
 Check in for each class as you watch it.
 It's one of the requirements that will be checked when you're looking for work and you'd like a verification or reference from Leon.

+## Where are the check-in links?

+Currently the easiest way to find the check-in links is [this homework checklist](https://docs.google.com/document/d/177Ls9QS5ryjPBi82cjDnbtse5Of0RFl8/edit).

+## Are the office hours videos still avalable?

+The office hours videos are deleted from Twitch after 60 days, so most of them are no longer available.
+A 100Devs member in the catchup crew did make a partial (unlisted) Youtube playlist of office hours they downloaded from Twitch, but it doesn't start from the beginning of the cohort.
+You can find the link in the Catchup Resources thread in the Catchup Crew channel on Discord.

 ## I'm doing all the homework, but should I submit it?
 Will anyone check it?